Plsr/brain/content/reading-log/How to fix a broken heart.md

-#Nonfiction
-Some of the following books I read on [Blinkist](https://www.blinkist.com/).
-Those are marked as such

-## How to Fix a broken Heart

 _Author: Guy Winch_

-_I read this on blinkist_
+> [!info] I read this as a summary on blinkist

 * A heartbreak hurts, badly.
-* Heartbreak will trigger the same reaction as physical pain would in our brain (also: bad physical pain, decribed as "unbearable", like touching a hot oven plate).
+* Heartbreak will trigger the same reaction as physical pain would in our brain (also: bad physical pain, described as "unbearable", like touching a hot oven plate).
 * Do not search the reasons for the breakup in yourself if there is nothing you did wrong.